JellaSindhu/event-management/README.md

 ## Postman Screenshots

 Below are the Postman screenshots demonstrating each API endpoint.
-Ensure to replace the placeholder text with your actual screenshots.

 ### 1. Create Event Ticket